9Byte-Games/samurai_Game/resources/game-Design/game-Design.md

 # Game Design: Samurai Sensei Game

 ## Overzicht
-"Samurai Game* is a game in which you, as the Main Character (MC), suffer from amnesia, and through platformer gameplay, you must retrieve your lost memories.
+"Samurai Sensei* is a game in which you, as the Main Character (MC), suffer from amnesia, and through platformer gameplay, you must retrieve your lost memories.

 The way this operates is as follows: by engaging in platforming, you progress through new levels and face new challenges.
 After overcoming a series of rooms, you can discover something that triggers a flashback, allowing you to regain some of your forgotten skills.
 This, in turn, leads to new levels being unlocked.